sanchous-n/xlsx_to_sql/README.md

 #### Usage

 ##### xlsx table requirements
-Data in xlsx file should be stored in specific wayЖ
+Data in xlsx file should be stored in specific way

 - The script iterates through all sheet